Roman Czerniawski: World War II

 As a former officer of the Polish Air Force, he volunteered to create an Allied espionage network in France in 1940.
 He set it up with Mathilde Carré who recruited the agents since some French declined to work for a Pole.
 The network was codenamed Interallie.

 Czerniawski was evacuated to Britain to be examined by Polish intelligence, and met General Władysław Sikorski and was presented with the Virtuti Militari.
 He was returned to France by parachute in November 1941.

 On 17 November 1941, the Abwehr group of Hugo Bleicher arrested Czerniawski and then Carré.
 The network had been uncovered because of the lack of proper operational security within the organisation, and many other members of the Interallie were picked up after Carré had agreed to co-operate with the Germans in return for her life.
 Czerniawski and others were imprisoned.

 He was sent to England as an agent after the Germans offered him safety, but he revealed himself to the British authorities.
 He was debriefed by the British MI6 and Polish authorities about the security lapses of his organisation in France.
-He was then employed as a double agent by MI5 and used the codename "Brutus" (after Marcus Junius Brutus the Younger, Julius Caesar's friend and assassin) under their Double Cross System.
+He was then employed as a double agent by MI5 and was given the codename "Brutus" (after Marcus Junius Brutus the Younger, Julius Caesar's friend and assassin) under their Double Cross System.

 His strong anti-Soviet attitude, manifested in his denouncing in a pamphlet that he authored of a Polish officer who attended an official reception at the Soviet embassy, led to doubts about his suitability.
 For that act of mutiny against the Polish authorities, he was arrested and imprisoned.
 MI5 produced a cover story that he had been detained in a sweep of "anti-Bolshevik" Poles.

 A Polish court-martial found him guilty of gross insubordination, but to keep the matter quiet, it sentenced him to only two months imprisonment.
 After his release from prison, Czerniawski was unrepentant to his handlers.

 MI5 doubted his reliability and thought him to be fickle and liable to meddle, and MI5 also harboured concerns that the Germans would be suspicious about his arrest and swift release.
 He was no longer permitted to operate the radio himself, and he was used only for the distribution of low-grade information ("chicken feed").

 Initial German suspicions faded, and in December 1943, the British decided to use Brutus for distribution of important deception information.